outernetcouncil/federation/docs/REFERENCE.md

 * Enabling new capabilities

 Federation is part of a larger vision of a connected, secure, resilient, network of communications satellites provisioned by a diverse ecosystem of operators across multiple countries – the Outernet.
 The Outernet has the potential to unify space and terrestrial network architectures across diverse network segments, including land, sea, air and space.

-## 1.2 Purpose of the Federation Architecture Specification

 The primary purposes of this specification are to: